 app-id.appspot portion of the hostname, but includes

-a service, version, or instance name that does not exist, then the request is
+a service or version that does not exist, then the request is

 routed to the default version of the default service.
 Soft routing does not